 Two People’s Bay

 Just a short drive east is Two People’s Bay Nature Reserve.
 I’ve gotta be honest here, first impressions were absolutely terrible.
-A narrow beach literally covered in dry, smelly seaweed and a few fisherman to add effect.
+A narrow beach literally covered in dry, smelly seaweed and a few fishermen to add effect.

 But don’t despair… If you walk past all the crap you’ll find yourself of soft, white sand looking into the turquoise water of a beautiful bay, with rolling hills off in the distance, a little slice of paradise.

-Basically, it was lush and we spent a couple of hours relaxing before reality struck and it was time to hit the road again on this seemingly never ending journey that was set to bankrupt us.
+Basically, it was lush and we spent a couple of hours relaxing before reality struck and it was time to hit the road again on this seemingly never-ending journey that was set to bankrupt us.